pod12/payoffdeals-dot-com-open/README.md

 It is engineered.
 And when possible — it is open.

+Note: Code in each file is intentionally kept raw and unstructured to encourage conceptual understanding before adoption, helping to mitigate any future issues.

 ---

 ## 💡 Why this repo exists (A Reference Implementation)